Course overview

 Aviation takes a pinnacle role in global connectivity, yet as an industry it is dynamic and subject to constant changes from external factors, presenting both opportunities and challenges.
 It is vital that those who work and lead in the sector appreciate the sensitivity of this industry and the need to exploit opportunities and respond innovatively to the challenges that present turbulence.
 You consider contemporary issues in the sector such as sustainability, digital disruption, global/political issues, innovation, technological advancement, and climate change/wider environmental issues.

-You will integrate your learning and development and synthesise knowledge and understanding of theory and practice through its application to organisational issues, which are demonstrably concerned with development within the organisation.
+You integrate your knowledge of theory and practice through its application to organisational issues.
 You are supported throughout the process by a supervising tutor who will monitor progress and ensure that you are appraised of your on-going performance.
 Usually the dissertation should be completed within one year.

 The aviation industry has a history of natural and economic events that impact the smooth running of an airline or airport.
 It’s the resilience, experience and knowledge from people from within, that influence the future of the organisation and its recovery.
 Leaders within aviation embrace uncertainty and understand that this is the norm for the sector.
 They introduce robust strategic structures and ideas by creating an agile culture and openness to challenging external factors.